postcss/postcss/API.md

 Recursively iterates through the container’s children, those children’s children, etc., calling `callback` for each.

-`callback` receives 2 arguments: the node itself and an index.

 ```js
 root.eachInside(function (node) {
     // Will be iterate through all nodes
 });
 ```

+Arguments:

+* `callback (function)`: iterator, that will receive node itself and an index.

 Like `container.each()`, this method is safe to use if you are mutating arrays during iteration.